 Sure, you need to know how to code and understand the technical stuff - that’s obvious.
 But ask any technical leader and they’ll tell you the engineers who actually succeed are the ones who can explain why the server crashed without making everyone feel stupid, and who don’t disappear into a cave when it’s time to work with other humans.

-More than three-fourths of employers say soft skills matter just as much as knowing your way around a codebase.
-Over half say communication, collaboration, and problem-solving are the most valuable skills in our digital world.
 Which makes sense - you can be the most brilliant engineer alive, but if you can’t explain to your PM why their timeline is completely unrealistic, or work with the design team without starting a war, you’re going to have a rough time.

 Software Engineering Success Stories